Contributing Gear Editor

 Sustainability: 85% Yulex natural rubber, recycled polyester fabric

 Finisterre is a brand you may have never heard of but one you’ll want to put on your radar.
-In addition to clothes and swim, the brand offers a collection of eco-friendly Yulex wetsuits designed for all weather conditions.
+In addition to clothes and swimwear, the brand offers a collection of eco-friendly Yulex wetsuits designed for all weather conditions.
 Our tester got her hands on the Nieuwland 5s for a wintertime trip to New York.

 Like many 5/4 wetsuits, the Nieuwland was challenging to get on, but once in the water it stretched out a bit and got more comfortable.
 And like many suits, the Nieuwland continued to stretch out and get more comfortable with each wear.
-A standout feature are the ankle loops.
+A standout feature is the ankle loops.
 They’re little loops on the exterior of the suit and they’re a game changer for assisting in getting the suit on.

 The eco-friendly suit is made from a blend of 85% Yulex natural rubber and 15% synthetic rubber by polymer content.
 It isn’t the stretchiest suit in the world but it’s stretchy enough to allow for a full range of motion in the arms and legs.
 It also features double-blind stitching and taped seams throughout which ensure the suit is warm and durable.
 In addition, the Nieuwland is extra tight around the wrists to help keep water out, which in turn keeps you warmer.
 The only downside of this is that it makes the suit more challenging to get off.